Key takeaways from Netanyahu’s speech and the protests outside US Congress

 Pro-Palestine activists release maggots at Israeli delegation hotel

-Representative Rashida Tlaib, for instance, held up a sign that read “Guilty of genocide” on one side and “war criminal” on the other, echoing criticisms of the devastating toll of the war.
+Representative Rashida Tlaib, for instance, held up a sign that read “guilty of genocide” on one side and “war criminal” on the other, echoing criticisms of the devastating toll of the war.

 Netanyahu, however, was not caught off guard.
 He used his podium before the US Congress to blast perceived enemies as anti-Semitic and misguided, naming the campus protesters and prosecutors at the International Criminal Court, among others.